Mammut 9.5 Crag Classic Review

 Handling

-One thing we noticed is that after four months of rigorous testing that has included at least 200 pitches of use, this rope has not stiffened up like Mammut ropes have a reputation for doing.
-Over time, many people complain that Mammut ropes become “cord-like” and less flexible, which impacts their performance, especially when belaying.
+After four months of rigorous testing that has included at least 200 pitches of climbing, this rope has not stiffened up.
+Over time, many people complain that their ropes become “cord-like” and less flexible, which impacts their performance, especially when belaying.
 We have not noticed this effect in any way, and the rope remains just as supple and easy to manipulate through the device or into knots as when we first uncoiled it.

 Durability

-As one might expect, we've noticed a bit of fraying and sheath glazing, which is where the sheath melts a little bit from the heat of friction and can become stiffer or turn grey or black, a common occurrence when one sport climbs a lot and the rope runs though quickdraws as you pull up after falling or to work a particular sequence.
+As one might expect, we've noticed a bit of fraying and sheath glazing over the years on our testing ropes.
 The suppleness of the rope remains despite this slight glazing.
-Looking at the sheath proportion % can also be a good indicator of how long a rope might last.
-This model's sheath is woven in the common 2x2 pattern, and has a 40% sheath proportion, which is on the high end for ropes we've tested, although also in line with some of our other favorite ropes.
+This model has a 40% sheath proportion, which is on the high end for ropes we've tested, although also in line with some of our other favorite ropes.
 Having a larger percentage of fibers in the sheath should mean that the sheath is capable of handling more wear.

 Weight